smy1/swlab/python/README.md

 - In short, the storage path of the short videos should be something in the line of _< main project folder >/<first-level "child" subfolder>/<second-level "camera" subfolder>/< videos to be concatenated >_.
 By passing these subfolders into the function, all the videos in them will be processed automatically.

 >[!TIP]
->If a camera subfolder does not exist in one or more of the child subfolders, the function will just return a statement that there is nothing to merge for that child's camera.
-This means that we can list all the possible second-level subfolders even if these subfolders exist only in some of the first-level subfolders but not in others.
+>If a subfolder (at any level) or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
+This means that we can list all the possible second-level subfolders even if these subfolders exist only in some of the first-level subfolders but not in others - it would not crash the function.

 > [!IMPORTANT]
 > Even if there is only one first-level subfolder that Python needs to deal with, the argument must be given within square brackets (e.g., ["a62_c62"]) so that Python treats it like a list, otherwise, the function will return an error.
 This is true for all other parameters in which the function expects a list, like the second-level "camera" subfolder in this example or the "start time" information in Example 2 below.